Real-Serious-Games/C-Sharp-Promise/README.md

 ## Combining Multiple Async Operations ##

 The *All* function combines multiple async operations.
-It converts a collection of promises each yielding a value of type *T* into a promise that yields a collection of values of type *T*.
+It converts a collection of promises or a variable length parameter list of promises into a single promise that yields a collection.
+ Say that each promise yields a value of type *T*, the resulting promise then yields a collection with values of type *T*.

 Here is an example that extracts links from multiple pages and merges the results: